Thursday, July 24, 2008

 Look Mommy!

-This week I was reminded of that quote each and every time my son pointed out an airplane because I knew my love for him caused me to be excited about something I couldn’t care less about on another day.
+The weather in This week I was reminded of that quote each and every time my son pointed out an airplane because I knew my love for him caused me to be excited about something I couldn’t care less about on another day.
 Aren’t we all that way?
 I hate cold calls and telemarketers but if a friend were to recommend the same product as a random telemarketer calling during dinnertime, I would be so much more inclined to check out the product because of my friend’s recommendation.
 I can’t help but wonder how my relationships with people cause or prevent them to want to know Christ more.
 How about you?

 John 4:28-30